sdroege/gst-plugin-rs/tutorial/tutorial-2.md

     const NAME: &'static str = "GstRsSineSrc";
     type Type = super::SineSrc;
     type ParentType = gst_base::PushSrc;

-    // Called exactly once when registering the type.
-Used for
-    // setting up metadata for all instances, e.g. the name and
-    // classification and the pad templates with their caps.
-    //
-    // Actual instances can create pads based on those pad templates
-    // with a subset of the caps given here.
-In case of basesrc,
-    // a "src" and "sink" pad template are required here and the base class
-    // will automatically instantiate pads for them.
-    //
-    // Our element here can output f32 and f64
-    fn class_init(klass: &mut Self::Class) {
-        // Set the element specific metadata.
-This information is what
-        // is visible from gst-inspect-1.0 and can also be programmatically
-        // retrieved from the gst::Registry after initial registration
-        // without having to load the plugin in memory. klass.set_metadata(
-            "Sine Wave Source",
-            "Source/Audio",
-            "Creates a sine wave",
-            "Sebastian Dröge <sebastian@centricular.com>",
-        );

-        // Create and add pad templates for our sink and source pad.
-These
-        // are later used for actually creating the pads and beforehand
-        // already provide information to GStreamer about all possible
-        // pads that could exist for this type.

-        // On the src pad, we can produce F32/F64 with any sample rate
-        // and any number of channels (default) let caps = gst_audio::AudioCapsBuilder::new_interleaved()
-        .format_list([
-                gst_audio::AUDIO_FORMAT_F32,
-                gst_audio::AUDIO_FORMAT_F64,
-            ])
-            .build();
-        // The src pad template must be named "src" for basesrc
-        // and specific a pad that is always there let src_pad_template = gst::PadTemplate::new(
-            "src",
-            gst::PadDirection::Src,
-            gst::PadPresence::Always,
-            &caps,
-        )
-        .unwrap();
-        klass.add_pad_template(src_pad_template);
-    }
 }

 impl ObjectImpl for SineSrc {